 Ms Marie Phillips Curriculum Support Principal Teacher

-Family Support Service

-Details to follow from OIC.

 Protecting Children and Young People

 All children have a right to be protected from harm, abuse and neglect.
 It is everyone's job to make sure that children in Orkney are safe.
 Education, Leisure & Housing have an important role in identifying children who have been abused or are at risk of being abused.